paulRbr/blog-2/content/routing_calc_history.rst

 On a recent computer, computing a route across France takes around a second.
 Therefor back in the 90’s it was way to slow.
 There was a need to speed up the computation.

-We must wait 18 year to get to it.
+We had to wait 18 year to get to it.

 2005: Dimacs challenge and rise of the KIT
 ******************************************